EndFramework/backendpy/docs/data_handlers.rst

     @routes.post('/users', data_handler=UserCreationData)
     async def user_creation(request):
-        data = request.cleaned_data
+        data = await request.get_cleaned_data()
         ...

-To get the final validated and filtered data inside the request main handler, we use ``request.cleaned_data``, which will be a dictionary of data with defined fields in our data handler class.
+To get the final validated and filtered data inside the request main handler, we use ``request.get_cleaned_data()``, which return a dictionary of data with defined fields in our data handler class.

 Data fields
 -----------